-I’m a huge fan of the tofu scramble.
-I like to make them on weekends when I have a little more time to cook breakfast, and when I’m craving comfort food I sometimes make them for dinner (or brinner) along with roasted potatoes and sautéed greens.
+I’m a huge fan of tofu scrambles.
+I like to make them on weekends when I have a little more time to cook breakfast.
+When I’m craving comfort food I sometimes make them for dinner (or brinner) along with roasted potatoes and sautéed greens.
+Sometimes I’ll meal prep breakfasts for the week by scrambling up some tofu on the weekend, because it reheats well.

 I typically make a scramble full of mushrooms and greens, but occasionally I like to mix things up and use different veggies.
 Served with hot sauce and avocado, this scramble is almost like a burrito bowl in breakfast form.
 In fact, I’ve been known to wrap it up in large flour tortillas for burritos or fold it into corn tortillas for tacos.